TKashtanova/finalProject/README.md

 (remember all text between brackets to be removed in proposal and final, like template above)

 > * Group Name: (be creative!)
 123
 > * Group participants names: Yifan Huang and Tatiana Kashtanova
-> * Project Title: (can be changed later)
+> * Project Title: A new variant of artificial neural networks

 (Abstract here - basically your pitch with some modification - but short overview) (TEASER IMAGE HERE - should wow me to read your work)